 9. Have a pinnable image on every post that you publish

-12 Most doesn’t have a big image but does have an image that pins with each post.
+I love to have a big image or two on every blog post that I publish.
 I like to create a bigger image of 735 x 1102 because Pinterest loves tall, vertical images.
 I’ll create a big image, pin the large image, and then share the pin with the blog link.
-Here’s an example of a post I shared on Google+:

 10. Build authority on your topic by curating boards with great relevant content

-I have niche boards on Pinterest, blogging, Google+ that I regularly update.
+I have niche boards on Pinterest, blogging, social media that I regularly update.